Sammy Skobel: Skating career

 In 1945, Skobel tried out for the roller derby at the Chicago Coliseum, but was rejected after the general manager of the Roller Derby watched him struggle to fill out the application with a magnifying glass.
-Instead, he Skobel joined the roller derby working as a locker attendant, earning 50 cents per day.
+Instead, Skobel joined the roller derby working as a locker attendant, earning 50 cents per day.
 He worked in the center of the banked-track ring, memorizing the styles and outlines of the skaters.
 When he heard that the derby was holding tryouts in Chattanooga in January 1946, he traveled there by bus and was able to keep his low vision a secret during trials.
 He signed with the Brooklyn Red Devils in 1946, keeping his disability a secret for the first five years he played.
 Skobel would listen for the sound of an opponent's skates coming up behind him, and if a skater was close he could see whether they were wearing stripes or certain colors.

 In 1949, Skobel became the youngest team captain in the history of the sport.
 Skobel was traded to the Chicago Westerners in 1953, where he skated for twelve seasons.
 He skated for the IRDL Midwest Pioneers from 1964 to 1966.
 He had several nicknames throughout his career, including "Slammin'" Sammy Skobel and "Gunner" Skobel.

 Skobel was voted the league's Most Valuable Player of the year three times during his skating career, and was on eighteen all-star teams.
 He was one of the first seven people added to the original Roller Derby Hall of Fame when he was inducted in 1953.
 In 1958 Skobel set a world record fastest mile on a banked track, skating the mile in 2 minutes and 36 seconds.

 By the end of his career, he was paid $80,000 each season.
 He skated his last game in May 1966, but would later serve as a consulting coach for the San Francisco Bay Bombers.